DaniQEres/DaniQEres/README.md

 Acid whey is a high-volume dairy byproduct with a disposal problem and a lactose content nobody is using.
 We run thermal deproteinization, enzymatic hydrolysis with *A. oryzae* β-galactosidase, and fermentation with *S. cerevisiae*.
 My focus is optimizing the variables across those stages.
 The theoretical ceiling for our feedstock is around 3% v/v ethanol, so the interesting question is not "does it ferment" — it's how much of that ceiling we can actually reach, and where the losses are.

 **⛽️Adsorbent pretreatment for biodiesel feedstocks** — *assistant lead, 12 people* We evaluate adsorbents for pretreating waste oils, currently fish oil.
-The goal is to remove the need for acid esterification with H₂SO₄ which is a step that is corrosive, generates acidic waste, involves working with dangerous chemicals and complicates downstream processing.
+The goal is to remove the need for acid esterification with H₂SO₄ — a step that is corrosive, generates acidic waste, and complicates downstream processing.
 My first academic output was a poster proposing a fixed-bed column methodology for this.

 **⚡️Caffeine recovery from coffee silverskin** — *team project* Isolation and purification of caffeine from an aqueous silverskin extract: liquid-liquid extraction with food-grade solvents, recrystallization, and full mass balance.
 Coffee silverskin is a roasting byproduct, which matters in Guatemala more than most places.